sucaba/IronTextLibrary/Doc/UserGuide.md

 - Syntax and lexical rules are described entirely using .Net type system with custom attributes

-- Supports any context-free language including ambiguous ones
+- Supports any context-free language including languages defined by ambiguous grammars

 - Supports vocabularies of lexical and syntax rules which can be reused in different languages